 Summer scholarships are subject to the availability of funds, and funding amounts may vary.
 Students may be offered less than their original amount requested.

-Application decisions will be sent out via email no later than May 2, 2025.
+Application decisions will be sent out via email the last week in April.

-All students participating in international experiences must submit an application to the Johns Hopkins Global Education Office for review before funding can be approved.
-The deadline for submitting an online application to GEO is April 1, 2025.
+All students participating in international experiences must submit an application to the Johns Hopkins Global Education Office (GEO) for review before funding can be approved.
+The deadline to submit an online application (Programs > Global Education Office) and meet with GEO for approval is April 1, 2026.
 Only international experiences that have already been approved are eligible for funding.
+Classes taken abroad for credit are not eligible for funding.

-Summer internship funding may not be used to pay for tuition for academic courses.
+Summer internship funding may not be used to pay for tuition for academic courses, including study abroad classes.

-Students who receive a scholarship will be required a take a one-credit summer course (at no cost), which will help them apply design thinking principles to their summer experience.
+Students who receive a scholarship will be required to a take a one-credit summer course (at no cost), which will help them apply design thinking principles to their summer experience.
 This class will meet virtually and will be graded as satisfactory or unsatisfactory.
-The course allows us to factor in the costs of participating in an unpaid summer experience, and helps to minimize the impact of the award on fall/spring financial aid in the next academic year.
+The course allows us to factor in the costs of participating in an unpaid summer experience and helps to minimize the impact of the award on fall/spring financial aid in the next academic year.
+Recognizing that course requirements may overlap with summer work schedules, awarded students are required to submit a signed supervisor agreement, which we will provide.

 Complete the resume development guide checklist within the LDL Foundations Portal on Hopkins Groups.
 Upload your resume (in pdf format) to Vmock – an online resume review tool that will give you instant feedback 24-7 (you can resubmit up to 10 times yearly).
 Drop by Life Design Lab Drop-in Office Hours held in-person in the Imagine Center and virtually.